- Welcome to Tsavo

 - Humanity (Bonus Track 2003 Demo)

-“Tsavo Inc. takes their musical influences from bands such as Exodus, Slayer, Whiplash, Kreator and Destruction, but also have a modern 2000s sound that is all their own.”buy soma online
+“Tsavo Inc. takes their musical influences from bands such as Exodus, Slayer, Whiplash, Kreator and Destruction, but also have a modern 2000s sound that is all their own.”

 Now that that’s eaten, let’s jump right in again, yeah?
-(Wait 30 minutes, though.)buy valium no prescription
+(Wait 30 minutes, though.)

 The songs on this album aren’t very distinguishable, but that might be my fault, as I don’t listen to this type of music often.
 Nevertheless, I have to admit that there isn’t a sour track here.
 Songs like “Unborn” and “Reborn” feature some awesome drumming, unpredictable song structures, gang vocals, excellent breakdowns, and guitar solos amidst machinegun drums.
 Other thrash-meets-groove tracks like “Humanity” feature some distorted, electronic vocals, impressive screams, and low-tuned rug-a-chug-chugging; “Take Me Out Of This Prison” is a unique but skip-worthy spoken word prayer set to metal; and “Immununodeficiency,” my favorite track, has ringing and clattering percussion, quick melodic riffs, wild guitar solos, and a pulsing energy that zaps the song to life.
 The album ends like it began, with “Savana,” another instrumental with soft, atmospheric guitars which build into a melodious solo—concluding the album on an abrupt but satisfying note.